turingschool/front-end-curriculum/projects/module-3/binary-challenge.md

 ### Day-1 Deliverables

-By noon of day 1, send your instructional project manager the plans for you API, specific audience, and a general overview of what the application will do.
+By 2PM of day 1, send your instructional project manager the plans for you API, specific audience, and a general overview of what the application will do.
 Have a backup API/audience ready just in case.

 If you have wireframes ready to go, send those along too.
 You can send your wireframes to your project manager at any time to get feedback.